Program & Activities

 Program Structure

-The summer at Camp Laurel is divided into two rotations.
-Campers focus on five activities each day on an alternating “A” and “B” basis.
-Younger campers are automatically scheduled for swim instruction, tennis lessons, team sports, as well as a rotation of waterskiing, crafts and an exciting Junior Fitness Program.
-As a camper gets older, he or she will have more electives in his or her schedule.
+The summer at Camp Laurel is divided into two rotations, with campers participating in five daily activities that alternate between “A” and “B” days.
+Younger campers are assigned a well-rounded schedule including swim instruction, tennis lessons, team sports, and a rotation of waterskiing, crafts, and our dynamic Junior Fitness Program.
+As campers age, they gain more choice and flexibility with elective activities.

 Activities